 The acute toxicity of azinphos-methyl to a variety of aquatic organisms has been reviewed by US Environmental Protection Agency (1973).
 However the reported American species of aquatic organisms are not fully comparable with the species occurring in Dutch surface waters.
 Nevertheless, some data are shown in Table 10.
 These date show the high acute toxicity of azinphos-methyl to crustaceans, several fish species and some salt-water organisms.
 The differences in the acute toxicity to aquatic organisms are first of all determined by the susceptibility of the species.
 However, materials and test methods may cause substantial variation in the acute toxicity.
-It is well known that acute toxicity can be modified by factors like formulation, temperature, water hardness, animal size and age, previous exposure, physiological condition, and occurrence of other pesticides.
+It is modified by factors like formulation, temperature, water hardness, animal size and age, previous exposure, physiological condition, and occurrence of other pesticides.